Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Abstract

 Finally, we investigate different versions of connectivity as possible properties determining the number of agents.
 We show that it is possible for a graph to have low (constant) edge connectivity but require a high (linear) number of agents to solve \textsc{Broadcast}.
-More generally, for any arbitrary $\lambda$, we construct a family of graphs on $n$ nodes with edge connectivity $(n-1)/\lambda$ requiring exactly $k=n - 2 \lambda + 1$ agents.
-We then show that for any graph with vertex connectivity $\geq 3$ and minimum degree $\delta$, $k \geq \delta - 1$ agents are required to solve \textsc{Broadcast}.
-Finally, we show that for any graph containing a bond with $m$ edges, \textsc{Broadcast} is unsolvable when $k \leq m-2$.
+More generally, for any arbitrary $\lambda$, we construct a family of graphs on $n$ nodes with edge connectivity $(n-1)/\lambda$ requiring at least $k=n - 2 \lambda$ ignorant agents to solve \textsc{Broadcast}.
+We then show that for any graph with vertex connectivity $\geq 3$ and minimum degree $\delta$, $k \leq \delta -2$ ignorant agents are unable to solve \textsc{Broadcast}.
+Finally, we show that for any graph containing a bond with $m$ edges, \textsc{Broadcast} is unsolvable when the number of ignorant agents $k \leq m-2$.